ynewayne/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script prints the absolute path name of the current working directory
+The first script prints the absolute path name of the current working directory The second script displays the contents list of the current directory